 There is a positive feedback loop between scientists conducting research and development of the technology needed to facilitate their research.
 Current tracking devices are often too big, heavy, or expensive.
 But scientists can encourage technological innovation as well as utilize indirect methods for answering their questions.

 Which method to use?

-The decision of which type of technology to use depends on a number of factors, including the question being addressed, temporal and spatial scale, cost, and size of the organism (see figure and table below).
+The decision of which type of technology to use depends on a number of factors, including the question being addressed, temporal and spatial scale, cost, and size of the organism.